wealdtech/execd/README.md

   # log-level is the log level of the specific module.
 If not present the base log
   # level will be used.
   log-level: debug
-  # address is the address of the consensus node.
+  # address is the address of the execution node.
   address: http://localhost:8545/
 # blocks contains configuration for obtaining block-related information.
 blocks: